top of page

 Lumbar stenosis is a very common problem that causes back pain for over 8 to 11 percent of the US population.

 It is more common in people over 50 years of age.
-As the "baby boomers" age an estimated 2.4 million Americans will be affected.
+As the "baby boomers" age, an estimated 2.4 million Americans will be affected.

 Definition:

 The nerves can be pinched at these areas from herniated discs, lax ligaments or hypertrophy of the facet joints.
-When the nerves are pinched in the middle of the spinal canal it is called Central Stenosis; when the nerves are pinched in the foreman it is called lateral stenosis.
+When the nerves are pinched in the middle of the spinal canal it is called Central Stenosis; when the nerves are pinched in the foramen it is called lateral stenosis.

 Symptoms: